MycroftAI/documentation/docs/mycroft-technologies/precise.md

 ## Precise vs PocketSphinx

-Precise has been the default **Wake Word Listener** for each Mycroft Device since mid-March 2018.
 Precise is based on a neural network that is trained on _sound patterns_ rather than _word patterns_.
 This reduces the dependence it has on particular languages or accents.

 [PocketSphinx](https://github.com/cmusphinx/pocketsphinx) is an alternative to Precise.
 Unlike Precise, PocketSphinx recognizes **Wake Words** based on the [CMU Flite dictionary of sounds](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).

+Precise is the default **Wake Word** Listener for the "Hey Mycroft" wake word, PocketSphinx provides a fallback to this if Precise is unavailable.

 ### How do I change the **Wake Word Listener** to PocketSphinx